Robert Ubell: Online Education

 In 1999, he joined Stevens Institute of Technology as Dean of Online Learning, where he launched WebCampus Stevens, the school's online learning unit, awarded the Sloan prize as the best online learning program in the country.
 During his tenure at Stevens, he also served as Dean of the School of Professional Education, where he was head of corporate training and online learning and was also responsible for the university's graduate programs in China.
-In 2009, Ubell joined New York University Tandon School of Engineering as vice president of the school's Enterprise Learning unit, also serving as head of the school's Online learning unit.
+In China, he headed three blended learning master's at Central University of Finance and Economics and Beijing Institute of Technology.
+In 2009, Ubell joined New York University Tandon School of Engineering as vice president of the school's Enterprise Learning unit, also serving as head of the school's online learning unit.
 In 2013, he was appointed Vice Dean of Online Learning.
-In late December 2013, Ubell was appointed to New York State's Board of Regents online learning task force.
-He has also served on the Board of the Online Learning Consortium & the New York State's Board of Regents online learning task force.
+In 2013, Ubell was appointed to New York State's Board of Regents online learning task force.
+He has also served on the Board of the Online Learning Consortium.
 A member of McGraw-Hill Education's Learning Science Advisory Board, he also serves on the Advisory Board of Online Learning, the journal of the Online Learning Consortium.
-Ubell is on the jury of the McGraw Prize.
+Ubell also served on the jury of the McGraw Prize.
+In 2024, he was Senior Editor of CHLOE 9, the ninth annual report on the status of online learning in higher education.
+Ubell consults for universities and edtech companies, including Coursera, Beacon Education, NYU and The New School, among others.

 Honors and awards

 Ubell is a recipient of the A. Frank Mayadas Online Learning Leadership Award, the highest honor given to an individual in digital education.
-In 2011, the Online Learning Consortium (formerly known as the Sloan Consortium) named him among its 2011 Fellows and a Council Member of the Chongqing (China) International Exchange Association.
+In 2011, the Online Learning Consortium (formerly known as the Sloan Consortium) named him among its 2011 Fellows.
+He is a Council Member of the Chongqing (China) International Exchange Association.